Siege of Quebec (1760): Aftermath

 British losses during the siege came to only around 30 killed or wounded, but there still around 1,000 sick from disease.
-For the French, losses were heav, with 350 killed or wounded.
+For the French, losses were heavy, with 350 killed or wounded.
 Another 300 were captured after the relief; many of them were seriously wounded and had to be left behind.
 In addition, the French left behind vast stores of food, ammunition and other equipment.
 Such was the need to make a hasty retreat that Levis did not spike many of the guns, 55 of which were seized, ten of them heavy mortars.

 After its failure to proceed up the St Lawrence, the French relief convoy had taken shelter in the Restigouche River, where there were still Acadian inhabitants loyal to France.
 They were defeated by the Royal Navy at the Battle of Restigouche two months later.

 With Murray's forces substantially increased in Quebec, the city thus became a staging point for the conquest of the remainder of French Canada.
 The British strategy for capturing Montreal, the last major French stronghold, involved a three-pronged advance.
 Separate forces under Jeffery Amherst and William Haviland would advance from Lake Ontario in the west along the St Lawrence River and from upper New York via the Richelieu River respectively.
 James Murray led the third prong of 4,000 men advancing from Quebec down the St Lawrence River and approaching the Island of Montreal from the east.

 Faced with such overwhelming numbers, Governor Marquis de Vaudreuil ordered Lévis, who had wanted to fight, to lay down his arms.
 On 8 September 1760, the city was surrendered to Amherst.
 The British completed their conquest of Canada by mopping up the remaining outposts such as Detroit.
 Lévis was later exchanged for a British prisoner and served in the later French campaigns in Europe.
 The French government's hopes of offsetting their loss of Canada with victories in Europe was frustrated by a series of victories by the Anglo-German forces led by the Duke of Brunswick.
 Also, further French colonies, particularly in the valuable West Indies, were lost, and it was agreed in the negotiations ahead of the Treaty of Paris that France would permanently cede Canada to the British in exchange for the return of Guadeloupe and Martinique.

-Quebec would endure another siege in 1775, the third in sixteen years during the American War of Independence when American rebel forces participating in the Invasion of Canada.
+Quebec would endure another siege in 1775, the third in sixteen years, during the American War of Independence when American rebel forces participating in the Invasion of Canada.
 The attack failed and the arrival of British ships down the St Lawrence the following spring forced the Americans to abandon their attempt, in a situation very similar to the relief of 1760.